2 June 2019

-Following the UK’s decision to legalise three-person IVF in 2015, the US looks set to revisit its policy on human genome modification.
+Following the UK’s decision to legalise three-person IVF in 2015, the US looks set to revisit its policy on human genome modification of embryos.
 If US legal restrictions are removed, it will represent a policy volte-face in just four years, and it will be significant in more ways than one.

 In the UK, after considered debate, parliament passed regulations allowing mitochondrial donation (three-person IVF) in February 2015 and regulatory frameworks followed in the UK in October 2015.
 However, it was not until December 2016 that the Human Fertilisation and Embryology Authority (HFEA) finally approved this technique for use on a licensed basis at UK fertility clinics after an independent scientific panel published its fourth set of findings on the technology’s safety and efficacy.
 In doing so, the HFEA stressed this technology would be used cautiously on a case-by-case basis for a small number of people affected by rare genetic diseases.

 The US is currently at a critical turning point and its policy decision on human genome modification will carry a very significant future scientific and commercial legacy.
 So far, this issue has sat within wide-ranging federal spending bills.
 In determining future law and policy on this issue, it is important that the US adopts a careful and considered approach.
 If there is to be a more liberal approach to policy, will this be supported by a co-ordinated legal framework?
 There has recently been much debate about abortion law and policy in the US and it would seem much less debate around human genome modification.
 The debate around genetics is set to intensify in the years ahead and let us hope more time is dedicated to this in the US and across the world sooner rather than later.

 Need an expert fertility lawyer?
 If you would like to discuss your situation or you require specialist advice about fertility and family law and policy please contact Louisa Ghevaert by email firstname.lastname@example.org or by telephone +44 (0)20 7965 8399.